How to Fix Read-Only File System on Mac

 Way 2: Change permissions of read-only file system on Mac

-Suppose your external disk is formatted with APFS or Mac OS Extended (Journaled), then you can try changing permissions of read-only file system on Mac with the following steps:
+Suppose your external disk is formatted with APFS or Mac OS Extended (Journaled); then you can try changing permissions of read-only file system on Mac.
+Here's how:

 1. Right-click on the drive with a read-only file system in Finder.